Full Name: Edward John Frank Howe

 The defender’s spell at Fratton Park was not as fruitful as it had been at Dean Court and he returned on loan in 2004 after a brief spell with Swindon Town.
 Bournemouth then bought Howe back during the summer of 2004.
 He had proven his fitness after two years plagued by knee injuries at Pompey.

 Unfortunately, injuries continued to take their toll on Howe and he had to retire in June 2007 at just 29.
-The talented centre-half later revealed to The Telegraph in December 2015 how him dislocating his knee in the defender’s second game for Portsmouth following a £400k move was effectively the end.
+The talented centre-half later revealed to how dislocating his knee in just his second game for Portsmouth effectively ended his career.

 “I dislocated my knee cap and chipped a bit of bone under my knee, and then I had a micro-fracture and basically the joint was never the same,” Howe explained.
 “It was painful.
 I had lost all power – I couldn’t squat [and] I couldn’t run.
 I didn’t actually know at the time what I had done.”

 It was not until 2003 that doctors ultimately detected the micro-fracture.
 But Howe would never be the same player again.
-He would, however, enjoy three more seasons at Bournemouth after the club’s fans raised £21k in the ‘Eddieshare’ scheme to fund his return from Portsmouth, The Telegraph also adds.
+He would, however, enjoy three more seasons at Bournemouth after the club’s fans raised £21k in the ‘Eddieshare’ scheme to fund his return from Portsmouth.

 Eddie Howe at Newcastle United

 Howe became manager of Newcastle with the Toon 19th in the Premier League table and winless in 11 fixtures.
-Saudi Arabia’s Public Investment Fund (PIF), the Reuben brothers and Amanda Staveley had earlier fired Bruce after becoming Newcastle’s owners having not won any of the first seven games.
+Saudi Arabia’s Public Investment Fund (PIF), the Reuben brothers and Amanda Staveley had earlier fired Bruce after becoming Newcastle’s owners thanks to said torrid form.

 Graeme Jones assumed the role of caretaker manager in the interim but failed to guide the Toon up from 19th.
 Yet Howe would see Newcastle finish the 2021/22 season in 11th place – the club’s best finish since 2017/18.
 While the 2022/23 season saw Howe guide the Toon back to a major cup final.

 The PIF, Staveley and the Reuben brothers backed Howe to build a competitive Newcastle side in the summer of 2022.
-He built on the January arrivals of Bruno Guimaraes for £41.5m, Kieran Trippier for £12m, Dan Burn for £13m and Chris Wood for £25m by retaining Matt Target after an initial loan deal.
+He built on the January arrivals of Bruno Guimaraes for £41.5 million, Kieran Trippier for £12 million, Dan Burn for £13 million and Chris Wood for £25 million.

 Targett cost Newcastle £15m before Sven Botman arrived for £35m, Nick Pope joined for £12m and Alexander Isak arrived for a club-record £63m.
 Together, they helped Howe guide Newcastle into the English Football League Cup (EFL Cup) final.
 But Manchester United won the match at Wembley 2-0.